kaist-dmlab/k-Medoid/README.md

  - Download all datasets from above links and move it to the _Azure master node_.
  - Transfer your dataset from _Azure master node_ into _HDFS_.</br>
    <sup>**cmd : hadoop dfs -put 'your master node path' 'hdfs path'**</sup>
-- Command for execution of algorithms
+- Running algirithm using command
  - PAM-MR</br>
   <sup>**``hadoop jar [jar file] [main class] [hdfs input path] [hdfs output path] [# of medoids]``**</sup>
  - FAMES-MR</br>